 No. Therapy is not conditional on abstinence.
 Some people come to therapy still using and unsure whether they want to stop.
 That is a valid starting point.
 What therapy provides is a space to explore the pattern, understand what it costs, and decide what change looks like for you.
 Change happens at different paces for different people, and the decision is yours.

 Living abroad increases vulnerability in several ways.
 Isolation, language barriers, and the stress of adapting to a new culture all contribute.
 Drinking culture in Scandinavia can be intense, and it is often socially embedded in ways that make it difficult to notice when your relationship with alcohol has shifted.
-For expats, substances can also become a way to manage the disorientation of not quite belonging, or of feeling disconnected from who you used to be.
+For people living abroad, substances can also become a way to manage the disorientation of not quite belonging, or of feeling disconnected from who you used to be.

 Recovery is not a single outcome.
 For some people, it means complete abstinence.
 For others, it means a changed relationship with the substance, where use is less frequent and less harmful.
 What matters is that the substance is no longer organizing your life.
 Recovery also means addressing the underlying issues that the substance was helping you manage.
 That is the work that makes the change sustainable.